 Jesus entrusted the ministry of reconciliation to the Church.
 The Sacrament of Penance is God’s gift to us so that any sin committed after Baptism can be forgiven.
 In confession we have the opportunity to repent and recover the grace of friendship with God.
 It is a holy moment in which we place ourselves in his presence and honestly acknowledge our sins, especially mortal sins.
 With absolution, we are reconciled to God and the Church.
 The Sacrament helps us stay close to the truth that we cannot live without God.
 “In him we live and move and have our being” (Acts 17:28).
 While all the Sacraments bring us an experience of the mercy that comes from Christ’s dying and rising, it is the Sacrament of Reconciliation that is the unique Sacrament of mercy.

 Reconciliation at St. Peter’s

-This sacrament is offered before each Saturday Mass or by appointment.
+This sacrament is offered from 3:00-4:30 p.m. on Saturdays and is also available by appointment.
 First Reconciliation is part of the First Eucharist preparation.
 First Reconciliation for 2nd grade is celebrated as a Communal Penance Service in the fall; First Eucharist is celebrated in the Spring (May).